 - 12 oz. bag mini chocolate chips

-- Kosher salt
+- 1 tbsp Kosher salt

-- Candy canes
+- 15 mini candy canes

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.

-Unwrap candy canes, insert in a freezer zip lock bag, and beat with a meat mallet until the bits are the size you want.
+- Unwrap candy canes, insert in a freezer zip lock bag, and beat with a meat mallet until the bits are the size you want.

-Line a cookie sheet (with four sides) with tin foil and liberally spray it with cooking spray.
+- Line a cookie sheet (with four sides) with tin foil and liberally spray it with cooking spray.

 - Pour the sugar mixture evenly over the crackers.
 Realign the crackers with a fork as needed.

-Return to oven for 1 minute.
+- Return to oven for 1 minute.
 Remove and spread out chocolate chips with a spatula.
 Sprinkle with kosher salt and candy cane bits to taste.

-Put in freezer for 30 minutes to harden.
+- Put in freezer for 30 minutes to harden.
 Remove and break into cracker-size pieces.